 -

-brings fully identifies all items of damage
+brings fully mapping all damage items

 -

-engages medical and financial experts if necessary
+engages medical and financial experts if needed

 -